 Another contemporary of whom, we are told, Avicenna was rather scornful and with whom he had some sharp exchanges, was Miskawaih (d.
-1030).
-He was of Persian stock, and his grandfather, or possibly his father, was a Zoroastrian.
+1030).1 He was of Persian stock, and his grand-father, or possibly his father, was a Zoroastrian.
 Miskawaih was, like the others, bilingual, and he left books in both languages.
 In his youth in Baghdad he attended the lectures of Sajistānī and befriended Tawhīdī, who is the only person to tell us much about him.2 Mean, worldly, and not particularly intelligent, he spent most of his life at the court of the Būyids in western Persia; and so Tawhīdī insists, was incapable of understanding philosophy.
 His historical works are voluminous, but he is known chiefly for his ethics based on Aristotle and certain Persian traditions.
-In his Eternal Wisdom (Jāvīdān Khirad) he gives an exposé of the concept of wisdom severally according to the Persians, the Arabs, the Greeks and the Indians.
+In his Eternal Wisdom ($J\bar{a}v\bar{i}d\bar{a}n$ Khirad) he gives an exposé of the con-cept of wisdom severally according to the Persians, the Arabs, the Greeks and the Indians.
 In his book on ethics, in which he quotes Aristotle, Galen and the Stoics, he discusses happiness, justice, virtue and sophrosyné ('iffa), as well as the problem of the Good.
-It is however in his exchange of ideas with Tawḥīdī, as recorded by the latter,3 that the personality of both is best revealed.
-Tawhīdī with all his accomplishments and wide interests finds himself neglected and almost destitute; and Miskawaih, far less gifted, but in a secure and lucrative post, is able to talk patronizingly to him, chide him for self-pity and recommend forgiveness as a cure.
-Tawhīdī asks why those who preach contentment are so greedy themselves; why jealousy is far worse among the learned than among simple people; why the ignorant pretend to greater knowledge; and why slim men and women are usually more virtuous than the fat.
+It is however in his exchange of ideas with Tawhīdī, as recorded by the latter,3 that the personality of both is best revealed.
+Tawhīdī with all his accomplishments and wide interests finds himself neglected and almost destitute; and Miskawaih, far finds himself neglected and almost destitute; and Miskawaih, far less gifted, but in a secure and lucrative post, is able to talk patronizingly to him, chide him for self-pity and recommend forgiveness as a cure.
+Tawhīdī asks why those who preach con-tentment are so greedy themselves; why jealousy is far worse among the learned than among simple people; why the ignorant pretend to greater knowledge; and why slim men and women are usually more virtuous than the fat.
 The whole volume is enchanting, reminiscent of the essays of Montaigne.